 The IRC has five members, Carol S. Perry (Chair), Brahm Gelfand, Simon Hitzig, D. Murray Paton and Jennifer L. Witterick, each of whom is independent of the Manager.
-On April 30, 2016, Robert S. Bell resigned as a member of the IRC.
-On May 1, 2016, the IRC appointed Ms. Witterick as a member.

 The compensation and other reasonable expenses of the IRC will be paid out of the assets of the Fund as well as out of the assets of the other investment funds for which the IRC may act as the independent review committee.
 The main components of compensation are an annual retainer and a fee for each committee meeting attended.
 The chair of the IRC is entitled to an additional fee.
 Expenses of the IRC may include premiums for insurance coverage, travel expenses and reasonable out-of-pocket expenses.
 See "Interests of Directors, Management, Promoters and Principal Holders".